PierreMasselot/cirls/README.md

   [![](https://www.r-pkg.org/badges/version/cirls?color=green)](https://cran.r-project.org/package=cirls)
 <!-- badges: end -->

+> The package is currently under development.
+A working version is already available on CRAN but an up-to-date version is available here.
+The documentation is also not finished.

 The package `cirls` provides routines to fit Generalized Linear Models (GLM) with coefficients subject to linear constraints, through a constrained iteratively reweighted least-squares algorithm.

 ## Installation